flaupretre/terraform-ssh-tunnel/README.md

 Note that, since all traffic goes through the AWS API, this can be used on a fully-private platform (a platform without public subnets).

-Of course, this requires [the AWS SSM agent to be installed and configured correctly on the EC2 gateway](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#sessions-start-ssh).
+Of course, this requires [an AWS SSM agent to be installed and configured correctly on the EC2 gateway](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#sessions-start-ssh).
 SSM agent version must be 2.3.672.0 or later.

 How to activate the SSM variant :